Olympics-IOC recommends banning Russian, Belarusian athletes from international events | Law-Order

 Global Athlete, an international athlete-led movement that aims to inspire change in world sport, said it was "angry and appalled" by the IOC's statement.
 "The IOC has once again only made smoke and mirror recommendations and refuses to take action against Russia and Belarus," Global Athlete Director-General Rob Koehler told Reuters in a statement.

 The IOC also strongly urged federations to ensure that no athlete or sports official from Russia or Belarus would be allowed to take part under the name of Russia or Belarus.
 "Russian or Belarusian nationals, be it as individuals or teams, should be accepted only as neutral athletes or neutral teams.
-No national symbols, colours, flags or anthems should be displayed," the statement added.
+No national symbols, colors, flags, or anthems should be displayed," the statement added.

-However, the board said that in very extreme circumstances, the board would leave it to the relevant organisations to effectively address the dilemma.
-"In this context, the IOC EB considered in particular the upcoming Paralympic Winter Games Beijing 2022 and reiterated its full support for the International Paralympic Committee (IPC) and the Games," the statement added.
+However, the board said that in very extreme circumstances, the board would leave it to the relevant organizations to effectively address the dilemma.
+"In this context, the IOC EB considered, in particular, the upcoming Paralympic Winter Games Beijing 2022 and reiterated its full support for the International Paralympic Committee (IPC) and the Games," the statement added.

-OLYMPIC ORDER WITHDRAWN FROM PUTIN The IOC reiterated its recommendation not to organise any sports event in Russia or Belarus.
+OLYMPIC ORDER WITHDRAWN FROM PUTIN The IOC reiterated its recommendation not to organize any sports event in Russia or Belarus.

 Deputy Prime Minister Dmitry Chernyshenko and Dmitry Kozak, deputy chief of staff of the presidential executive office, have also been stripped of their titles.
 The IOC said it made the decision based on "the exceptional circumstances of the situation and considering the extremely grave violation of the Olympic Truce and other violations of the Olympic Charter by the Russian government in the past".